 Prepaid Plan Price Reduction for Current Account Owners

-The Florida Prepaid College Board is pleased to announce that we have been able to lower Prepaid Plan prices for certain customers, without any change to Plan coverage.
-This reduction has been made possible due to successive years of lower than anticipated tuition and fee increases.
+In January, 2020, the Florida Prepaid College Board (“Board”) announced lowered Prepaid Plan prices for certain customers, without any change to Plan coverage.
+This reduction was made possible due to successive years of lower than anticipated tuition and fee increases.

 Price Reduction FAQs

-Due to successive years of lower than anticipated tuition and fee increases, the Florida Prepaid College Board (“Board”) determined that it was possible to go back and lower certain Prepaid Plan prices without jeopardizing the ability to cover future college costs.
-Prepaid Plan prices have been reduced for most Tuition, Local Fee and Tuition Differential Fee (TDF) Plans purchased in 2008 or later and with a projected college enrollment year of 2020 or later.
+Due to successive years of lower than anticipated tuition and fee increases, the Board determined that it was possible to go back and lower certain Prepaid Plan prices without jeopardizing the ability to cover future college costs.
+Prepaid Plan prices were reduced for most Tuition, Local Fee and Tuition Differential Fee (TDF) Plans purchased in 2008 or later and with a projected college enrollment year of 2020 or later.

 There are three basic components used to establish Prepaid Plan prices – current college costs, assumptions about future college costs and investment returns.
 Due to successive years of lower than anticipated tuition and fee increases, the Board determined that it was possible to incorporate recent tuition and fee experience to lower certain Prepaid Plan prices.
 Please note that the Board will never increase the cost of your existing Plan(s).

-You may view your new Prepaid Plan price online on the Plan Details tab.
-Please compare the Total Amount Due with the Purchase Price in your most recent Statement.
-Your most recent Statement is provided in the Your Documents tab.
+You may view your new Prepaid Plan price by logging into your account, selecting your student, and choosing the specific Plan that you would like to view.
+Please compare the Total Amount Due with the Purchase Price in your January 2020 Statement, provided in the Your Documents link.

 If you currently make your payment using: